FireBanana/hover-popup/README.md

 Follow these incredibly easy steps to get started:

 - Download and save the hover.js and style.css files in your project
-- Include both of these files in your HTML page using <script> and <link>.
+- Include both of these files in your HTML page using <script> and link.
 No need to initialize anything.
 - You need to use a class and a data attribute to get it running.
-On any item that you wish to show a popup on, **first add the class "modal-interact" on the element and then add an attribute called "data-modaldescription" and you're good to go!
+On any item that you wish to show a popup on, **first add the class "modal-interact" on the element and then add an attribute called "data-modaldescription" and you're good to go!**

 ## Usage example